InsertKoinIO/koin/koin-projects/koin-website/quick-references/koin-components.md

 `KoinComponent` interface is also used to help you boostrap an application from outside of Koin.
 Also, you can bring `KoinComponent` feature by extension functions directly on some tagret classes (i.e: Activity, Fragment have KoinComponent feature in Android).

+## Bridge with Koin instance & current Scope

+The `KoinComponent` interface brings the following:

+{% highlight kotlin %}
+interface KoinComponent {

+    /**
+     * Get the associated Koin instance
+     */
+    fun getKoin(): Koin = GlobalContext.get().koin

+    /**
+     * THe associated scope
+     */
+    fun currentScope(): Scope = Scope.GLOBAL
+}
+{% endhighlight %}

+It opens the following possibilties:

+* You can then redefine then `getKoin()` function to redirect to a local custom Koin instance.
+* You can redefine `currentScope` to give a dedicated Scope instance and avoid to pass it manually in argument in you components.

 ## More about core Koin Components

 Below are some further readings: